LuqAtMe/teai_pracadomowatydzien9/README.md

 1. After when you choose database next step is to **move Annotations @AspectServiceAnnotation and @EventListener(ApplicationReadyEvent.class) for specific method in Start.java.**
 Use following table

-Your Database | Method to Run
+Your Database | init Method
 --------- | ---------------
 H2 | initForSql() // default
 MongoDB | initForNoSql()